 In Policy > SSL Inspection,

-In the Security Exceptions tab under Policy > Malware Protection and Policy > Advanced Threats Protection,
+In the Security Exceptions tab under Policy > Malware Protection and Policy > Advanced Threat Protection,

 Other Renamed Fields: